 However, an external drive might not be the best choice for you if you only have a few files that need storage, or if you already have a backup of your computer for example via backup software.
 In that case, using a small flash drive or an online cloud storage provider might be the better option.

-External Drive for Mac and PC Compatible: What to Look for?
+External Drive for Mac and PC Compatible: What to Look for in 2020?

 The number one consideration when buying an external drive is how much space it has to offer.
 Depending on what type of files you’ll be storing and how long you want the drive to last, you may want more or less space.
 However, when buying an external drive you should be getting at minimum 128GB, as anything less will be better served by a flash drive.
 Many people will be much more satisfied with closer to 1 TB of storage though since space tends to disappear faster than you would think.

 Type: HDD and SSD